disaster37/terraform-provider-kibana/README.md

 [![GoDoc](https://godoc.org/github.com/disaster37/terraform-provider-kibana?status.svg)](http://godoc.org/github.com/disaster37/terraform-provider-kibana)
 [![codecov](https://codecov.io/gh/disaster37/terraform-provider-kibana/branch/7.x/graph/badge.svg)](https://codecov.io/gh/disaster37/terraform-provider-kibana/branch/7.x)

-This is a terraform provider that lets you provision kibana resources, compatible with v7 of kibana.
+This is a terraform provider that lets you provision kibana resources, compatible with v7, v8 of kibana.
-For Kibana 7, you need to use branch and release 7.x
+For Kibana 7, you need to use branch and release 7.x For Kibana 8, you need to use branch and release 8.x

 ## Installation